 Slim Aarons on the other hand?
 Holy basted badger-balls.

 There was a bit of a movement towards really flat shadows some years ago, but my experience with Lightroom these days is that it turns an image to mud, really quick.
+If the aim is to get dusty shadows or muted highlights, generally that’s better achieved by instead selectively dodging and burning: this way you can raise or lower their brightness, while still keeping as much pure shadow and pure highlight in the image where it makes sense for them to be.

 By keeping the shadows rich, we can selectively dodge them out later while maintaining a solid black-point that will print out beautifully.